jishnu395/CrisisSync/README.md

 ## 📌 Overview

 CrisisSync is a full-stack emergency coordination platform that enables guests, staff, and responders to communicate and act on crises in real time.
-Whether it's a fire, medical emergency, or security threat — CrisisSync ensures the right people are notified instantly, with full lifecycle tracking from the moment an SOS is triggered to resolution.
+Whether it's a fire, medical emergency, or security threat — CrisisSync ensures instant notification and full lifecycle tracking from SOS trigger to resolution.

 ---